 High-fiber whole grains: 5 servings

 The satiating diet prizes whole grains that have at least four grams of fiber per serving.
-It should come as great news to carb lovers, as whole-grain bread and whole-wheat pasta are approved satiating diet foods.
+It should come as great news to carb lovers, as whole-grain bread and whole-wheat pasta are approved satiating foods on this diet plan.
 Other high-fiber, whole-grain sources include oatmeal and brown rice.
 The best of the bunch, however, is chia seeds, with a whopping 5.5 grams of fiber per tablespoon.

 One 2019 study found that diets rich in whole grains can reduce body weight as well as low-grade inflammation.
 Another 2017 study found that substituting refined grains for whole grains induces calorie loss and speeds up metabolism.